UBB-SDI-23/Lab-5x-assignments/README.md

 - Logged in user, **regular** role: can add entities and can edit the entities they added;
 - Logged in user, **moderator** role: can add entities and can edit all entities;
 - Logged in user, **admin** role:
-    - can add entities and can edit all entities, has access to a page where they can edit user roles for everyone except other admins;
+    - can add entities and can edit all entities, has access to a page where they can edit user roles for everyone including other admins;
     - has access to a page from where they can **bulk delete** data and from where they can **run the data generation scripts** you wrote for the previous assignments.
+If you find it easier, you can refactor them such that the data is generated directly from your code and not from the SQL scripts, but this is not mandatory.

+You can make your first admin user by directly editing the database.

+Permissions need to be checked on both backend and frontend.
+We will check by making API requests from Postman using users with the wrong roles.

 ----
 ----